alcedo/votely/BlackBerry/README.md

-This Port implements the BlackBerry APP that would interact with the back end votely server code.
+This folder implements the BlackBerry WebWorks Environment that would interact with the backend votely server code.